philiparad/FSMProject/README.md

+**  This project serves as a learning tool to explore and demonstrate Web technologies and architectural concepts.
+It's designed for educational purposes and is not a production-ready application.  **

 # FSM Project
 Implementation of a FSM (Finite State Machine) as a JavaScript library for React.js applications, for conditional UI.